cchosch/playlist-not-bot/README.md

 # playlist-not-bot

-Discord bot (no libarary just api requests) that stores playlists of songs and uses a secondary (real) discord account to queue songs on other music bots.
+This project is a discord bot that stores playlists of songs in a directory (no db) and uses a secondary discord account to queue songs on other music bots.

 # WARNING

-THE CONFIGURATION FOR THIS PROJECT IS STORED IN A FILE CALLED `config.json`.
-DO NOT RENAME THIS FILE AT ANY POINT AS IT CONTAINS API TOKENS THAT COULD BE USED TO HACK THESE ACCOUNTS.
+Do not commit your config file to github unless you want anyone to be able to login to your discord account.

 # Configuration and config.json